Need fresh YouTube video ideas for your channel in 2017?

 The reason you want to do this is so you can see all your potential YouTube video ideas on the one sheet and pull from any of them when you feel the inspiration.

-For those of you who are visual, I’ve included a screenshot of what your Excel sheet might look for once all your YouTube video ideas are copied down.
+For those of you who are visual, I’ve included a screenshot of what your Excel sheet might look for once all your video ideas for YouTube are copied down.

 Now you need to rinse and repeat for the other broad key terms you believe your market will be searching for.